danfis/boruvka/doc/cd.rst

     - Its own triangular mesh implementation faster or comparable to `OPCODE <http://www.codercorner.com/Opcode.htm>`_ or `Rapid <http://gamma.cs.unc.edu/OBB/>`_
     - Minkowski Portal Refinement (MPR) algorithm for collision detection between pair of arbitrary convex shapes that is faster than commonly used GJK (Gilbert-Johnson-Keerti) algorithm
     - OBB tree structures are used for each geometry object
-    - Contact persistence for more stable simulations
+    - Contact persistence is available for more stable simulations
     - Sweep And Prune algorithm for broad-phase
     - Parallel collision detection using threads
     - Parallel building of triangular mesh models
-    - Easy integration with ODE
+    - Easy integration with `ODE <http://www.ode.org>`_

 Build and Install